42JesseW/minishell/README.md

 As beautiful as a shell

 Code named "Shelly", this program compiles to a fully functional, bash-like, shell.
-For reference, we therefore reference to the [bash manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).
+For reference, we therefore refer to the [bash manual](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html).

 ## What does it do